Property values appreciate in value over time

 Keep in mind that if you make too many costly improvements, you might not

 recover those costs when you sell.
-Small improvements can sometimes
+Small, cost effective improvements can sometimes

 deliver the greatest bang for your bucks.